wp-plugins/bulletproof-security/readme.txt

 how much website resource and Server memory each of your plugins is using install the P3 (Plugin Performance Profiler) plugin.
 Both W3 Total Cache and WP Super Cache use .htaccess code to speed up your website.

-= When I upgraded/updated BulletProof Security I saw an Alert.
+= BPS Alert!
+Your site does not appear to be protected by BulletProof Security.
 What does the Alert mean? =

-When upgrading/updating the BulletProof Security plugin you will see this WP Dashboard Alert. <strong>BPS Alert!
-Your site does not appear to be protected by BulletProof Security.</strong> As of BulletProof Security .47.2 WP Dashboard Alerts have been added to check your Root and wp-admin .htaccess files to ensure that your website is protected.
-During the upgrade your .htaccess files will be automatically updated and any new .htaccess security filters will be automatically added to your .htaccess files.
-In order for BPS to automatically update your htaccess files you will need to stay current with BPS plugin updates and install the latest BPS plugin updates when they are available.
-Any custom htaccess code or modifications that you have made to your htaccess files will not be altered, modified or changed.
+When upgrading/updating the BulletProof Security plugin you may see this WP Dashboard Alert. <strong>BPS Alert!
+Your site does not appear to be protected by BulletProof Security.</strong> There are 2 very common issues/problems that can cause this.
+The cPanel
+HotLink Protection Tool issue or the WordPress flush_rewrite_rules function issue.
+Click this link <a href="http://wordpress.org/support/topic/bps-setup-steps-removal-steps-requirements-and-compatibility/" title="BulletProof Security Forum">Common BPS Issues</a>
+Note: Any custom htaccess code or modifications that you have made to your htaccess files will not be altered, modified or changed during the auto-update.
 Activating BulletProof Modes again after upgrading BPS is no longer necessary.

-= Where can I find BulletProof Security troubleshooting steps & support? =
+= Where can I find BulletProof Security additional troubleshooting steps & support? =

 Please see the <a href="http://forum.ait-pro.com/forums/forum/bulletproof-security-free/" title="BulletProof Security Forum" rel="nofollow" target="_blank">BulletProof Security Forum.</a>